fluencelabs/marine-rs-sdk-test/README.md

     }
 }
 ```
-This examples shows a simple [module](https://fluence.dev/docs/marine-book/quick-start/develop-a-single-module-service) with one export function `greeting` and a test for it.
-The test function is wrapped with `#[marine_test]` macro with specified path to the config file (`Config.toml`), and the directory containing the Wasm module we obtained after compiling our project with the [marine CLI](https://fluence.dev/docs/marine-book/marine-tooling-reference/marine-cli) build command.
-This macro generates all the necessary glue code to instantiate Marine instance under the hood and call greeting module loaded into it.
+This example shows a simple [module](https://fluence.dev/docs/marine-book/quick-start/develop-a-single-module-service) with one export function `greeting` and a test.
+The test function is wrapped with `#[marine_test]` macro with the specified path to the config file (`Config.toml`), and the directory containing the Wasm module we obtained after compiling our project with the [marine CLI](https://fluence.dev/docs/marine-book/marine-tooling-reference/marine-cli) build command.
+This macro generates all the necessary glue code to instantiate Marine instance under the hood and call the greeting module loaded into it.

 After we have our Wasm module and tests in place, we can proceed with `cargo test`.

-In a setup without the Marine test suite the `greeting` function will be compiled to native and then test natively, comparingly, with the suite it will be compiled to Wasm, loaded into Marine and only then called as a Wasm module.
+In a setup without the Marine test suite, the `greeting` function will be compiled to native and then test natively, comparingly with the suite it will be compiled to Wasm, loaded into Marine, and only then called as a Wasm module.

+More details can be found in [this chapter](https://fluence.dev/docs/marine-book/marine-rust-sdk/testing-and-debugging/) of the Marine book.

 ## Documentation